kubernetes-sigs/cluster-api/docs/book/src/reference/metrics.md

 by default.

 You will need to grant permissions to your Prometheus server so that it can scrape the protected metrics.
-To achieve that, you can create a `clusterRole` and a `clusterRoleBinding` to bind to the service account that your Prometheus server uses.
+To achieve that, you can create a `ClusterRole` and a `ClusterRoleBinding` to bind to the service account that your Prometheus server uses.

-Create a YAML file named `capi-metrics-reader-clusterrole.yaml` with following content
+Create a manifest named `capi-metrics-reader-clusterrole.yaml` with the following content:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1